Clarity

 People know what matters, what done means, and who owns the next step.

-A plain-language program built around four pillars: clarity, ownership, systems, and trust.
+COST is a plain-language program built around four pillars: clarity, ownership, systems, and trust.
 Clear goals.
 Honest updates.
 Fair ownership.
 Better systems.

 The whole program rests on four ideas.
 Each one is short enough to repeat in a hallway and clear enough to use in a meeting.